robertDouglass/on_upsun/hugosite/content/posts/install-django-postgresql-pgvector-upsun.md

 1. Added `.upsun/config.yaml` which is where Upsun settings live.
 2. Added `myproject/myproject/settings_psh.py`, code which reads Upsun environmental variables.
 3. Added a line at the end of `myproject/myproject/settings.py` to include the `settings_psh.py`.
+4. Created an `.environment` file with the appropriate Upsun environmental variables inside.

 This is a summary of the parts of `.upsun/config.yaml` that pertain to the PostgreSQL database.
 The important parts are the service definition, which results in a PostgreSQL database server running in its own container, and the `postgresql` relationship, which instructs Upsun to do everything needed to allow the Django app to connect to the database server.